tatarodriguez11/memory/README.md

 - Add both unit and end-to-end tests, using Jest, Cypress or Playwright, or similars.
 - Improve the design with the help of a designer.
 - Improve appearance for small devices.
 - Implement explanatory class names to each of the elements that make up the components following a standard such as BEM; At the moment it was not done because the className could be very long because Tailwind is being used.
+However; I was trying to show a little of the usage of BEM inside the component welcome.
 - Add elements that improve accessibility for people with vision problems.
 - Improve the visual of some images that look stretched, due to how they should be adapted to the measurements placed.